 - (1) The application shall meet the criteria for approval of a Conditional Use Permit in Subsection 5.2.2.B, and in addition, shall meet the following criteria: - a.
-The application shall further the planning goals the adopted Town of Brunswick Comprehensive Plan, including but not limited to the planning goals for the Planning Area (Appendix A - Planning Areas) in which the property is located. - b.
-If the application involves the construction of a new building, or the substantial expansion of an existing building, the size of the resulting building shall meet the applicable zoning district dimensional and density standards as stated in Section 4.2 (Dimensional and Density Standards). - c.
+The application shall further the planning goals the adopted Town of Brunswick 2008 Comprehensive Plan, including but not limited to the planning goals for the Planning Area (Appendix A - Planning Areas) in which the property is located. - b.
+If the application involves the construction of a new building, or the substantial expansion of an existing building, the size of the resulting building shall meet the applicable zoning district dimensional and density standards as stated in Tables 4.2.3 and 4.2.4 (Dimensional and Density Standards for Growth and Rural Areas respectively). - c.
 If the proposed use or structure is located in a Planning Area (Appendix A - Planning Areas) where pedestrian oriented character is encouraged, the use shall generate patron or resident activity (not just employee activity) during normal business hours, and the majority of the front façade of the building shall be consistent with existing setbacks on street. - d.
 The proposed use will not generate more noise at any time of the day or night than any use within 300 feet of the proposed use or structure that currently generates the most noise at that time.